The Gut Brain Axis and your Hara

 The Gut Brain Axis

-I merely want to make a few points from my experience and learning.
-I find the words digestion, nutrition and nourishment very evocative and metaphorical and very “referential” to the knowing of the gut.
+I want to make a few points from my experience and learning.
+I find the words digestion, nutrition, and nourishment very evocative and metaphorical and very “referential” to the knowing of the gut.
 All terms of how we take in life experience as nourishment or poison are what I am pointing towards.
-Does you life nourish you?
+Does your life nourish you?
 Are you digesting and assimilating not just food but experience?
 Is your personal microbiome in good shape, keeping good critters working and bad ones out?
 Do you have good internal and external boundaries?

-I hope by this point you realize that I am mostly focusing epigenetically, that is, on the impact of our personal nature and nurture systems.
+I hope by this point you realize that I am mostly focusing holistically, now often called epigenetically, that is, the impact of our personal nature and nurture systems.
 Who said, as within, without?
 Let’s put it very bluntly: if you have digestion issues you probably have brain issues and Kresser will tell you more.
 And I believe if you have these issues, you also have emotional issues, something Kresser will also teach you.
 The environment you force yourself to live in will make you ill or help you heal.
 Since beginning my very profound meditation and healing methods, my gut issues have much improved.

 I just received this video on trauma and gut issues, like IBS.
 Perlmutter is very respected and these findings are very profound especially if, like me, you suffered in childhood.